valpackett/ringfinger/README.md

 ## Coming "soon" ##

+- custom actions for resources, permission restricions (so eg. a polls app would be easy to make)
+- optionally separating create/index and view/edit pages in html
 - rate limiting (per user)
 - queries in url prefixes (eg. :username prefix to allow :username/collname/:pk with the same pk values)
-- pagination link (including HTTP Link header) helpers
+- pagination link (including HTTP Link header) things
 - enlive views quick builder
 - cyrillic transliteration for slugs
-- automatic API docs route for resources w/ examples & insert fake data route in dev mode, both using faker
+- automatic API docs route for resources w/ examples using faker
 - [Swagger](http://swagger.wordnik.com) implementation
 - automatic javascript model definitions for client-side mvc per resource, using clojurescript
 - live reloader (long poll, on disconnect: try to reconnect, when server is up, reload)